tannerdsilva/rawdog/README.md

 ### Cryptographic Attributions

-rawdog cryptography is built on various open source contributions written in c. these references were taken as offered from their original authors in either MIT or public domain licenses, and redistributed in this rawdog package with its MIT license.
+rawdog cryptography is built on various open source contributions written in c. these references were taken as offered from their original authors in either MIT, ISC, or public domain licenses.
+All sources obtained have been heavily modified redistributed in this rawdog package with its MIT license.

 - cryptographic sources modified and redistributed in June 2024